paneq/inbox/README.md

 ### Sending

 Navigate to `/inbox/<email>/emails/new` ex.: `/inbox/robert.pankowecki@gmail.com/emails/new`
-to see un ugly form for sending emails that you can use to play around and see if everything works fine.
+to see an ugly form for sending emails that you can use to play around and see if everything works fine.

 Async (distributed / queue)
 ---------------------------

-In case you want to have acceptance tests of emails that are sent using external process (resque, sidekiq, ...) just set
+In case you want to have acceptance tests of emails that are sent using external process (`resque`, `sidekiq`, ...) just set

 ```ruby
 config.action_mailer.delivery_method = :inbox